04 UX · Research · Product Design · Education

 Process

-At first, the stakeholders weren’t keen on redesigning Colombia Aprende, so we began with a heuristic evaluation of the old platform.
-Our goal was to audit all our usability problems.
+At first, the stakeholders weren't keen on redesigning Colombia Aprende, so we began with a heuristic evaluation of the old platform to audit its usability problems.

-After gathering feedback from 20 teachers and directives from around the country, we validated our findings with an external group of experts in the Universidad EAFIT.
+After gathering feedback from 20 teachers and school administrators from around the country, we validated our findings with an external panel of experts at Universidad EAFIT.

 Insights

-Many spaces that were predominant in Colombia Aprende, were also unused and outdated.
-Our content offering was literally buried through layers of unnecessary clics.
+Many of the most prominent spaces in Colombia Aprende were unused and outdated.
+Genuinely useful content was buried under layers of unnecessary clicks.

-Mostly all of our users bounced after finding and downloading the specific resource they needed to prepare their classes.
-They came back months or years later.
+Most users bounced as soon as they found and downloaded the resource they needed to prepare a class, only coming back months or years later.

-Only one of our offerings of content was used: Contenidos para Aprender.
-This is a collection of resources for teaching and promotion of basic skills.
+Only one content offering saw real use: Contenidos para Aprender, a collection of resources for teaching and building basic skills.

-In this stage, It was crystal clear that we have to transform the whole user experience.
-It wasn’t just about ease of use, we needed to make Colombia Aprende useful, enjoyable, and most of all, equitable.
+By this stage it was clear that we had to transform the whole experience.
+It wasn't just about ease of use — we needed to make Colombia Aprende useful, enjoyable, and above all, equitable.

 To redesign Colombia Aprende and improve the whole user experience, we mixed the Double Diamond framework with Lean UX.